 What I do

 I study aquatic invasive species with a focus on the role community engagement and social factors play in the invasion’s success.
-I have an interdisciplinary approach to research and collaboration, where I engage with the public, government, and industry to work towards more sustainable communities.
+I have an interdisciplinary approach to research and collaboration, engaging with the public, government, and industry to work towards more sustainable communities.

 How I got here

 While completing a degree in marine biology with a minor in psychology at Dalhousie University, I gained valuable research experience in literature analysis, biological and ecological sampling, and animal husbandry.
-During and after my bachelor's degree, I worked in various positions focused on scientific outreach and education for the youth and public.
-After working as an at-sea fisheries observer in Nova Scotia's groundfish fihsery, I yearned to explore the nexus between my main three interests: aquatic ecology, the efficacy of scientific outreach, and the under-researched perpectives and roles of resource users on natural resources.
-I now continue my journey at the University of Alberta's Green lab, under Dr Stephanie Green.
+During and after my bachelor’s degree, I worked in various positions focused on scientific outreach and education for youth and the public.
+After working as an at-sea fisheries observer in Nova Scotia’s groundfish fishery, I yearned to explore the nexus between my main three interests: aquatic ecology, the efficacy of scientific outreach, and the under-researched perspectives and roles of resource users on natural resources.
+I continued my journey at the University of Alberta’s Green Lab, under Dr. Stephanie Green.

 The role of Albertan anglers in tracking and controlling the invasive Prussian carp